Charles LeBlanc

-Charles Donald LeBlanc (born August 1, 1959) is an Acadian-Canadian blogger and political activist based in Fredericton, New Brunswick.
+Charles Donald LeBlanc (born August 1, 1959) is a Canadian blogger and political activist based in Fredericton, New Brunswick.

 Early life and career

 Charles Donald LeBlanc was originally from College Bridge (now part of Memramcook), New Brunswick, and was the oldest of two brothers and one sister.
 In 1978, he graduated from École Mathieu-Martin, a francophone high school in Dieppe.
 In his late teens, LeBlanc was a long-distance cycler which between June 23, 1978 and January 1979, bearing the nickname "10-Speed Charlie", he cycled from Halifax, Nova Scotia through the United States East Coast to Florida, then along the Southern United States before finishing in Sacramento, California, on a Optimist International-sponsored trek covering 9000 mi before retiring from cycling at the age of 19.

 In the early 1980s, he began working for Saint John Shipbuilding, spending the next 18 years working as a labourer.
 Throughout the 1990s, LeBlanc frequently wrote letters to the editors of the Saint John newspaper Saint John Times Globe.